This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 On the other hand, if your Mac is mostly used for light internet browsing, the occasional home movie night, or checking the email you probably don’t need a cooling pad since you aren’t taxing your laptop very much.

-Please note: all the cooling pad products listed below are chosen based on the criteria as shown above, as well as our our own personal preferences.
+Please note: all the cooling pad products listed below are chosen based on the criteria as shown above, as well as our own personal preferences.
 They are by no means intended to rank in this order.

 With an angled design that makes use on your lap (where the built-in fans are most overworked) comfortable and easy, this cooling pad from Targus is designed with the user in mind.
 It has two fans and utilizes the neoprene material to remain unobtrusive on your lap.
-Fits 15" and smaller.
+Fits 17″ and smaller.

-- Pros: At under 2 pounds, it’s fairly light and the simple design will look sleek in any surroundings.
+- At under 2 pounds, it’s fairly light and the simple design will look sleek in any surroundings.
 Connects via USB to your Mac in order to draw power.

 - Blue LEDs look clean and the whole thing is guaranteed to remain fairly quiet during use.

-Ultra slim and ultra-portable, this top-notch cooling pad from HAVIT will keep your MacBook cool wherever you go.
+Ultra-slim and ultra-portable, this top-notch cooling pad from HAVIT will keep your MacBook cool wherever you go.
 Collapsable feet allow use flat or at an angle for optimal comfort, and you can watch the three fans go to work since they’re lit with a blue LED.

 - Three fans run at around 1100 rpm so your Mac is sure to stay cool.
-Extremely portable at only 1.6lbs.
-Connects via USB and includes an extra built-in port.
+Extremely portable at only 1.5 lbs.

 Complete with an anti-slip design and multi-point adjustable base, the Kootek model brings a variety of comfort features to the cooling pad.
 With two USB ports, you won’t suffer when you plug it in, and the fans run at around 1000 rpm, sufficient to do the job.

-- Pros: Fans can be turned on and off individually, stand is extremely adjustable, and the mix of large and small fans lets you target the hottest areas of your laptop.
+- Fans can be turned on and off individually, stand is extremely adjustable, and the mix of large and small fans lets you target the hottest areas of your laptop.

-- Cons: At more than two and a half pounds, this stand is meant to stay on your desk and not much else.
+- At more than two and a half pounds, this stand is meant to stay on your desk and not much else.

 Keeping your MacBook cool is also a matter of usage, and you may be able to adequately reduce the temperature using methods besides a cooling pad.

 First, you should check for potential sources of overheating, as described in this article that guides you through monitoring temperature and breaking bad habits.
 This is a great place to get started.

-You can also check out our list of the best laptop stands for MacBook Pro, or what to do when your Mac’s fans are running much too loud.
+You can also check out our list of the best laptop stands for MacBook Pro, or what to do when your Mac’s fans are running too loud.

-Have you kept your cool throughout this article?
-If not, perhaps it’s time to grab a cooling pad and keep your Mac running at peak performance so it can do its best work for you.
+Have you tried other ways to keep your MacBook Pro cool but failed?
+If yes, perhaps it’s time to grab a cooling pad and keep your Mac running at peak performance so it can do its best work for you.